froesecom/datarock-client/README.md

 // create a Datarock client
 const client = new DatarockClient({ email, privateKey })

-// send the client the commmany.
+// send the client the command.
 See "Commands" below. const response = await client.send(new ListProjectsCommand())

 if (response.ok) {